 Do you find yourself traveling often, perhaps for work or pleasure?

-A travel rewards credit card is a great way to earn extra perks or get a little back for your trips.
+Using a credit card that offers travel rewards is a great way to earn extra perks or get a little back for your trips (sometimes a lot back).
 Traveling can be expensive and a travel rewards card can go a long way to earning something back for your spending.

 - Earning free nights at hotels;